daattali/daattali.github.io/draft-shiny-data-storage.md

 The main purpose of this guide is to not only explain in theory how to store data in Shiny apps, but also show full working examples, in order to make it clear and easy for anyone to use these concepts in their own apps.
 In this guide we'll learn about each of the three main ways to store data, and see how to implement each one in a real-world Shiny app.
 This post will introduce seven specific storage methods and will include complete working code for each that shows how to integrate each one into a Shiny app.

-As a complement to this article, you can see a [live demo of a Shiny app](http://daattali.com/shiny/persistent-data-storage/) that uses each of the seven storage methods to save and load data.
+As a complement to this article, you can see a [live demo of a Shiny app](http://daattali.com/shiny/persistent-data-storage/) that uses each of the seven storage methods to save and load data ([source code on GitHub](https://github.com/daattali/shiny-server/tree/master/persistent-data-storage)).

 The three categories of data storage methods depend on the type of data you want to store: